john4web/blog/content/posts/stream-api.md

 # Overview

 Java Streams were introduced in Java 8 and are a very powerful concept.
 They provide a set of functions that you can perform on certain data structures.
-They allow us to quickly and conveniently perform operations on them.
+They allow you to quickly and conveniently perform operations on them.
 Streams themselves are not data structures and they do not modify the underlying data structures they are operating on.

 Streams do all the heavy lifting for you.
--> They "streamline" the process for you.
+→ They "streamline" the process for you.

 ⚠️ Note: this article is about [java.util.stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).
 Do not confuse it with input and output streams ([java.io](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/io/package-summary.html)).
 That's a totally different concept!

 # How to work with streams
 1. Open the stream with the method `.stream()`.
 2. Chain as many operations as you like.
-3. Convert the stream back into a list (if you need that).
+3. Convert the stream back into a list (if necessary).

-The following example filters out all people that are younger as 10 and return them as a list:
+The following example filters out all people that are younger than 10 and return them as a list:
 ```java
 List<Person> people = new ArrayList<>();